SUSTech-STA326/STA326_Assignment3/README.md

 ## Usage

-To run the models, execute the command like:
+To run the models, first configure the MODEL in config.py, which should be one of ["ml-1m_MLP", "ml-1m_GMF", "ml-1m_Neu_MF"].
+If MODEL == "ml-1m_MLP", you should further configure the MLP_LAYER, which should be an integer between 0 and 4.
+After configuration, run:
 ```
-python run_models.py
+python main.py
 ```

-This script will train the GMF, MLP, and NeuMF models on the MovieLens dataset and output the evaluation metrics HR@10 and NDCG@10 for each model.
+This script will train the specified model on the MovieLens dataset and output the evaluation metrics HR@10 and NDCG@10.

 ## Evaluation